 Excess inventory

-Excessive inventory refers to the amount of USDA Foods inventory held at the state assigned warehouse and/or processing company that exceed USDA’s six-month rule and is not anticipated to be utilized by the requesting school.
+Excessive inventory refers to the amount of USDA Foods inventory held at the state assigned warehouse and/or processing company that exceeds USDA’s six-month rule and is not anticipated to be utilized by the requesting school.
 It can be caused by various factors like inaccurate forecasting, over ordering, or poor inventory management.
-Holding excessive inventory can lead to excess storage fees, costs, and risk of waste or spoilage.
+Holding excessive inventory can lead to excess storage fees, costs, transfers to other RAs and risk of waste or spoilage.